ameli/imate/docs/ComputeLogDeterminant.rst

 .. _ComputeLogDeterminant_UserGuide:

 ****************************************************************
-Compute Log-Determinant (:mod:`TraceInv.ComputeLogDeterminant`)
+Compute Log-Determinant (:mod:`imate.ComputeLogDeterminant`)
 ****************************************************************

-The sub-package :mod:`TraceInv.ComputeLogDeterminant` computes the log-determinant of an invertible matrix.
+The sub-package :mod:`imate.ComputeLogDeterminant` computes the log-determinant of an invertible matrix.

 =====
 Usage